Great Society: Legacy

-Interpretations of the war on poverty remain controversial with multiple studies evaluating poverty statistics done over time.
+Interpretations of the War on Poverty remain controversial with multiple studies evaluating poverty statistics done over time.
 Between 1959 and 1967, analysis by the U.S. Department of Commerce found that among families headed by men, both white families and families of African American and other non-white ethnicities experienced a particularly sharp decline in poverty, approximately 50 percent.
 However, no decrease was observed in the number of poor families headed by African American or other non-white women.
 The percentage of African Americans below the poverty line experienced the biggest percentage drop as a share of population from 55 percent in 1960 to 27 percent in 1968.
 By 1968, the federal government was spending approximately $4,000 per annum on average for each poor family of four, four times as much as in 1961.
 This was due to an increase of spending which now included Medicaid, Head Start, Job Corps, Model Cities, Food Stamps Community Action Programs, housing aid, urban development, and more.
 These costs partially overlapped with overall cost increases for education and healthcare.
 From 1964 to 1967, federal expenditures on education rose from $4 billion to $12 billion, while spending on health rose from $5 billion to $16 billion.
 One of Johnson's aides, Joseph A. Califano Jr., summarized that "from 1963 when Lyndon Johnson took office until 1970 as the impact of his Great Society programs were felt, the portion of Americans living below the poverty line dropped from 22.2 percent to 12.6 percent, the most dramatic decline over such a brief period in this century."

 Historian Alan Brinkley did not view the declines in poverty to be meaningful enough, stating that "the gap between the expansive intentions of the war on poverty and its relatively modest achievements fueled later conservative arguments that government is not an appropriate vehicle for solving social problems."

-In the 1970's The Office of Economic Opportunity was dismantled by the Nixon and Ford administrations, largely by transferring poverty programs to other government departments.
+In the 1970s the Office of Economic Opportunity was dismantled by the Nixon and Ford administrations, largely by transferring poverty programs to other government departments.
 Funding for many of these programs was further cut in President Ronald Reagan's Gramm-Latta Budget in 1981.

 Statistical analysis shows that the Official Poverty Rate fell from 19.5 percent in 1963 to 12.3 percent in 2017.
 However, using a broader definition that includes cash income, taxes, and major in-kind transfers and inflation rates, the "Full-income Poverty Rate" based on President Johnson's standards fell from 19.5 percent to 2.3 percent over that period.

+Philippine president and dictator Ferdinand Marcos was inspired by the Great Society in instituting his own national program called the "Bagong Lipunan" (lit.
+'New Society'), which he began after declaring martial law over the Philippines in 1972; a political party called the Kilusang Bagong Lipunan (lit. 'new society movement') was later established by Marcos in 1978.